SESSIONS & SCHEDULE

 Creative Leadership: How to Orchestrate a Creative Team

-Alex Drozdovsky, cross-disciplinary strategist with experience that spans across brand planning, design strategy, digital media and leading creative teams.
-As Strategy Director, Marketing Creative Services at WARGAMING, Alex leads strategy practice and creative process aimed at defining new opportunities to grow business through brand experience and innovative campaigns.
+Aleksas Drozdovskis, cross-disciplinary strategist with experience that spans across brand planning, design strategy, digital media and leading creative teams.
+As Strategy Director, Marketing Creative Services at WARGAMING, Aleksas leads strategy practice and creative process aimed at defining new opportunities to grow business through brand experience and innovative campaigns.
 In addition to that currently he is a participant of the Executive Leadership Program at THNK School of Creative Leadership in the Netherlands.
-Before his transition to WARGAMING, Alex has spent years building his credibility in creative industries, working for international and regional strategy consultancies, creative agencies and educational institutions such as Heraldist & Wondermarks, BBDO Worldwide and British Higher School of Art & Design.
+Before his transition to WARGAMING, Aleksas has spent years building his credibility in creative industries, working for international and regional strategy consultancies, creative agencies and educational institutions such as Heraldist & Wondermarks, BBDO Worldwide and British Higher School of Art & Design.

 TECHNOLOGY & DEVELOPMENT